webforge-labs/shimney-js/README.md

 # shimney

-Shims for popular libraries installable with nodes package manager: npm, designed for use in requirejs AMD projects.
+Shim packages for popular libraries installable with nodes package manager: npm, designed for use in requirejs AMD projects.

-So whats comming down the shimney tonight?
+So what's comming down the shimney tonight?
+It's a lot of nice packages!

 ## the idea